Crimson Quill’s Appraisal #122

 Enter affable marine biologist Hooper (Richard Dreyfuss) and decidedly less agreeable local fisherman Quint (Robert Shaw) to assist him with catching his killer.
 Three more accomplished actors are rarely seen sharing a screen.
 Scheider and Dreyfuss is one thing but, when you throw in an actor of Shaw’s godhead caliber, it is taken to an all new level.
 To his other two ship mates’ credit they both hold their own and neither seem overawed.
 Hooper has always been my personal favorite, both quick-witted and infectiously jovial, he works as the perfect joining agent and his numerous exchanges with the Cap’n are provided additional dimension by the fact that the two actors flat-out despised each other.

 Shaw chews up the scenery like a rottweiler and is wonderfully singular in his pursuit of the “bad fish”.
 With a voice that could silence a Colosseum, distinguished yet gravel-like, he demands our unwavering attention every single time he prepares to unleash.
 They simply do not make them like this anymore.
-Between his delirious turn as tough talking Quint and fellow behemoth Richard Harris as The Man Called Horse, the seventies were pretty much sewn up for me and it is an absolute joy to drink in each monologue.
+Between his delirious turn as tough talking Quint and fellow behemoth Richard Harris as The Man Called Horse and the cantankerous Captain Nolan from Orca: The Killer Whale, the seventies were pretty much sewn up for me and it is an absolute joy to drink in each monologue.

 Scheider is perfectly cast as Brody and his glorious elongated face speaks in a thousand tongues as he attempts to keep the ship afloat.
 For a long period we kick back with the misshapen trio on Orca.
 In this time we are gifted with all manner of rousing sea shanties, smug shows of battle scars, and enough ale to fill an estuary.
 Their collaborative drunken sailor routine ensures that our spirits don’t flag and we almost forget the 40 ft great white circling them with intent.
 In a respect Jaws is as much of a character study as anything else, but there is one player I haven’t yet given the centre stage he wrestles from Quint quite literally.
 I refer, of course, to the beady-eyed assassin, sporting row upon row of pearly whites and very much aware of the group’s every movement.